-the product of the lengths of the L dimensions.
-It assumes that the array represents an L-dimensional complex array, with individual components ordered as follows: (i) each complex value occupies two sequential locations, real part followed by imaginary; (ii) the first subscript changes least rapidly as one goes through the array; the last subscript changes most rapidly (that is, "store by rows," the C norm); (iii) subscripts range from 1 to their maximum values (N_1, N_2, \ldots, N_L) , respectively), rather than from 0 to $N_1 - 1$, $N_2 - 1$, ..., $N_L - 1$.
+A few words about the data array: fourn accesses it as a one-dimensional array of real numbers, of length equal to twice the product of the lengths of the L dimensions.
+It assumes that the array represents an L-dimensional complex array, in normal FORTRAN order.
+Normal FORTRAN order means: (i) each complex value occupies two sequential locations, real part followed by imaginary; (ii) the first subscript changes most rapidly as one goes through the array; the last subscript changes least rapidly; (iii) subscripts range from 1 to their maximum values $(N_1, N_2, \ldots, N_L,$ respectively), rather than from 0 to $N_1 - 1$ , $N_2 - 1$ , $\ldots$ , $N_L - 1$ .
 Almost all failures to get fourn to work result from improper understanding of the above ordering of the data array, so take care!
 (Figure 12.4.1 illustrates the format of the output array.)